Sen. Roy Blunt meets SCOTUS nominee - NewsBreak

 “I appreciated the opportunity to visit with Judge Ketanji Brown Jackson and congratulate her on her historic nomination to the Supreme Court.
 We had a good discussion on her background and judicial philosophy,” Blunt said in a statement afterward.
 “I look forward to closely following her confirmation hearings and considering her nomination.”

 Blunt did not vote on her confirmation to the Appeals court last June.
-His staff said he had a family commitment at home in Springfield.Copyright 2022 Nexstar Media Inc. All rights reserved.
+His staff tells FOX2 that he had a family commitment at home in Springfield.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0